Allanware/Allanware.github.io/_posts/2021-03-04-The-Miracle-of-Istanbul.md

 3. Human factor.
 The hard part to visualize.
 The psychological change of the Milan side as they went from ecstasy to doubt, and to fear.
     Their change in mindset when they repeatedly attack but scored nothing.
-And more importantly, Gerrard and his influence on the whole team.
+On the other side, Gerrard and his influence on the whole team.

 ## Credits

 ### Data
+- Statsbomb

--   Statsbomb å \#\#\# Visualization package
+### Visualization package
 - soccermatics
 - ggplot2

 ## My working session